p-quintanilla/p-quintanilla.github.io/_pages/research.md

 ## Ongoing research and collaborations:

-* "**Experimentally-validated dynamic modelling for optimal scheduling of pressure swing adsorption in direct air CO2 capture**" at Brunel University London as part of the Brunel Research Initiative & Enterprise Fund (BRIEF) 2024/25 (competitive grant).
+* "**Experimentally-validated dynamic modelling for optimal scheduling of pressure swing adsorption in CO<sub>2</sub> capture**" at Brunel University London as part of the Brunel Research Initiative & Enterprise Fund (BRIEF) 2024/25 (competitive grant).

 * "**Gaussian process regression for model predictive control**", Imperial College London.